 You’ve likely heard about closing costs, but do you know everything that they include?
 Check out our closing cost “FAQ” to learn more about what closing costs are all about.

-What Are Closing Costs Exactly in Princeton?
+What Are Closing Costs Exactly in NJ?

 Closing costs refer to all of the fees that must be paid at the closing table.
 Depending on where you live, the fees and costs can vary.
 But generally, closing costs include, but are not limited to: